 When it comes to starting a company, “I’m not sure there’s a place in Europe that’s close to London,” said Maria Scott, CEO of TAINA Technology.
 Her company builds regulatory technology for banks and is based in Level39, London’s temple for fintech.
 Still, she says getting access to the top talent is tough no matter where you are, and Brexit has made it even tougher on British startups.

-A startup contest gives winners money, a work permit, and an advisor to help navigate French bureaucracy.
 Jonathan Chester says his company with San Francisco roots, Bitwage, planned to expand in Europe by way of London.
 But after the Brexit vote, he worried it wouldn’t have as tight a connection with the rest of the region.
 He came to Paris after winning a French Tech Ticket, a startup contest that gives winners money, a work permit, and, crucially, access to an advisor who helps them navigate the country’s bureaucracy.
 Now, his company, which uses bitcoin to facilitate international money transfers, has a space in English-friendly Station F.